Saori Yamamoto: Biography

 Like many J-idols, Saori Yamamoto was also featured in a video game/DVD called Gal of the Sparrow 2, which she announced at 2005's Tokyo Game Show.
 This DVD features other popular J-idols such as Chikako Sakuragi, Rio Natsume, Yuka Watanabe, Akari, Kaede Shimizu, Hitomi Okada and Hatsune Matsushima.
 This DVD/video game is only for sale in Japan.

+In 2011, she dated soccer player Kazuhisa Kawahara (then a member of Ehime FC), but the president of her agency at the time forced her to break up with him.
+Cornered, she lost her mental balance, and decided to retire from the entertainment industry at the age of 26.
+After that, she started working part-time as a hostess in Ginza.
+She later married Kawahara in 2012, but the couple divorced on January 3, 2013.
+She later remarried to a businessman in May 2018.

+After her retirement, she worked as a flower designer.
+Currently, she runs a marriage counseling business and a matchmaker bar.